 For this reason, we can say that most people who tend to procrastinate are perfectionists.
 It’s never the right time to start, and it’s always tough to be completely ready.
 Moreover, our mind runs away from shoulds and shouldn’ts that we impose on ourselves when it comes to working on a task.
 The responsibilities we assume involuntarily get heavier and heavier.
 As a result, we strengthen the perception that we can’t achieve anything and we’re insufficient.

-A perfectionist can be obsessed with seeking perfection.
-For this person, everything should be perfect from houses they visit to the clothes of the people they meet.
-Even the smallest flaw in their lives is enough to make them feel uncomfortable and nervous.
-They can plan the whole week perfectly, but if one of their plans change, their world can turn upside down.
-These people are called “compulsive” in cognitive therapy literature.
-It is impossible to convince a perfectionist that their life is perfect or flawless — because they consider their own high expectations to just be normal.
-Some of them are obsessed with success: they always have a list of duties to accomplish and bullet points to tick.
-These people think about things in terms of the duties they need to accomplish, not individual tasks.
-That’s why, when you compliment someone who is a perfectionist, the lackluster responses you get are generally because they truly do not believe they have accomplished anything, not because they are being modest.
+Perfectionist can be related to seeking perfection.
+Everything should be perfect from houses we visit to the clothes of the people we meet.
+Even the smallest flaw in our lives is enough to make us feel uncomfortable and nervous.
+Despite planning the whole week perfectly, if one of the plans change, the world can turn upside down.
+It is very easy to be convinced that life is perfect or flawless — because we tend to consider our own high expectations to just be normal.
+Another common aspect of perfectionism is the obsession with success: there is always a list of duties to accomplish and bullet points to tick.
+Perfectionism makes us think about things in terms of duties they need to accomplish, not individual tasks.
+That’s why, when you compliment someone who tends to be a perfectionist, the lackluster responses you get are generally because they truly do not believe they have accomplished anything, not because they are being modest.

 Additionally, these behavioral patterns cause physical ailments like intestinal problems, migraines, ulcers, colitis, skin problems, high blood pressure or arrhythmia.
 These can also become chronic over time.